Dennis Prager: 1990s

-By 1992, he was remarried.
-By that time he was, according to the Los Angeles Jewish Journal, a "fixture on local radio" and "a Jewish St. George battling the forces of secularity on behalf of simple 'goodness.'"
-He was generally socially conservative, with some exceptions; he supported a woman's legal access to abortion (although he said it was usually immoral) and supported and justified sex between non-married consenting men and women.
-In 1992, he became involved with the Stephen S. Wise Temple and gave talks there.
-He also began a weekday night talk show on KABC.
+By 1992, he was re-married.
+By that time, he was, according to the Los Angeles Jewish Journal, a "fixture on local radio", and "a Jewish St. George battling the forces of secularity on behalf of simple 'goodness'".
+He was generally socially conservative, with some exceptions; he supported a woman's legal access to abortion (although he said it was usually "immoral"), and supported, and justified, sex between non-married consenting men and women.
+In 1992, he became involved with the Stephen S. Wise Temple, and gave talks there.
+He also began a week-day night talk show on KABC.

-In 1994, Prager also broadcast for an hour each weekday, via satellite on WABC, KABC's sister station in New York, before doing his KABC show locally.
+In 1994, Prager also broadcast for an hour each week-day, via satellite on WABC, KABC's sister station in New York, before doing his KABC show locally.

 During the 1994–1995 television season, Multimedia Entertainment syndicated a show featuring Prager.
-Prager said he was "ambivalent about television as a medium for deep, intelligent programming" but that the show was "an incredible opportunity to reach a mass audience with my belief system."
+Prager said he was "ambivalent about television as a medium for deep, intelligent programming", but that the show was "an incredible opportunity to reach a mass audience with my belief system".
 In 1995, he moved the studio audience on-stage with him where they could interact with him more directly.